 PO financing and Invoice Factoring PROS:

-- You get cash instantly to fulfil customer’s orders
+- You get cash instantly to fulfill customer’s orders

 - Easy and fast access to additional funding.